Rick Wysocki

 {{{ end }}}

-What this is stating (beyond some pagination information) is that Hugo is going to range over every relevant page and create whatever is included between these tags.
+What this code broadly states (beyond some pagination information) is that Hugo is going to range over every relevant page and create whatever is included between the tags.

 So, back to our focus: the featured image.
 We could simply copy the image layout we created above.
-But I want something beyond the basics.
+But we want something beyond the basics.
 Specifically:

-So how do we do all this?
+This is all surprisingly simple.
 Let’s take a closer look at the image-related part of the markup / code above:

 {{ if isset .Params "featured_image" }}